t4c1/Graph-Convexity/README.md

 ### `vector<vector<int>> distances(const vector<vector<int>>& network)`
 Calculates distances between every pair of vertices in the given network.

-The network must be undirected (a network returnd from readPajek is OK).
+The network must be undirected (a network returned from readPajek is OK).

 Returns distance matrix `D`.
 Distance between vertices i and j is in `D[i][j]` (and in `D[j][i]`).